mozilla/protodash/README.md

 | `PROTODASH_CLIENT_TIMEOUT`    | Hard timeout on requests that protodash sends to the Google Storage API                                 | `2s`    |
 | `PROTODASH_IDLE_CONN_TIMEOUT` | Maximum duration of idle connections between protodash and the Google Storage API                       | `120s`  |
 | `PROTODASH_MAX_IDLE_CONNS`    | Maximum number of idle connections to keep open.
 This doesn't control the maximum number of connections | `10`    |

-## Adding a dashboard

-Once you have a dashboard ready to go, open a PR against `config.yml` with the required info.
-After it's approved and merged we auto-deploy the changes and from that point on you can edit the files in your GCS bucket and the changes should be instant.

 ## Thanks